 Juneau offers family-friendly activities for kids of all ages.
 You can choose to explore Alaska’s capital city by bike or take the Mount Roberts Tramway to get a view from above.
 Want to learn something new?
 Visit the Alaska State Museum or Mendenhall Glacier Visitor Center.
 Just want to focus on Alaska’s abundant wildlife?
 Consider tours to see whales or bears or go to a salmon hatchery.

 No matter what’s on your schedule, staying at the newly renovated Frontier Suites Hotel in Juneau means you’ll have plenty of space for the family to spread out.
-Plus, you’ll have the added convenience of a full kitchen that makes it easy to fix snacks or prepare food to take along on your daily excursion.
+Plus, you’ll have the added convenience of a full kitchen.
+That makes it easy to fix snacks or prepare food to take along on your daily excursion.

 While the best vacations include plenty of time to relax and unwind, they also include opportunities to learn something new.
 Options to do that in Juneau include:

 The Alaska State Museum: With more than 27,000 artifacts, the museum provides something sure to interest everyone in the family.
 The museum is a great place to learn more about Alaska.
-The museum includes a focus on the period when the state was a Russian territory or Alaska’s gold-mining history when the gold rush drew people to the state.
+The place includes a focus on the period when the state was a Russian territory or Alaska’s gold-mining history when the gold rush drew people to the state.
 The museum also showcases its Eskimo-carved ivory collection and artifacts that spotlight Alaska’s native heritage.
 The museum’s highlight is its full-size eagle’s nest that sits in a two-story tree.
 Best of all, museum admission is free to anyone under 18.